-In 2007, the Secretariat convened an interregional seminar in Vienna for NPT State parties without the required safeguards agreements.
-Consultations on the amendment of small quantities protocols (SQPs) and the conclusion of APs were held during the year.
+seminar in Vienna for NPT State parties without the required safeguards agreements.
+Consultations on protocols additional protocols and small quantities the amendment of small quantities protocols (SQPs) and the conclusion of APs were held during the year.
 The Agency also convened regional technical seminars on implementation of APs in Gaborone, Botswana, and in Sydney, Australia.